typestyle/typestyle.github.io/src/docs/colors.md

 ### color(value: string): ColorHelper
 Creates a color

-- Value can be expressed as a named color, a six character hex code, or a three character hex code
+- Value can be expressed as a named color, a six character hex code, a three character hex code, or a CSS color function

 ```typescript
 import { color } from 'typestyle/lib/csx';